tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

 <h2 id="ch1"><a href="#ch1"><span>I</span> Dani Meadow Mouse Is Worried</a></h2>

-Dani Meadow Mouse sat on her door-step with her chin in her hands, and it was very plain to see that Dani had something on her mind.
+Dani Meadow Mouse sat on her doorstep with her chin in her hands, and it was very plain to see that Dani had something on her mind.
 She had only a nod for Jenny Skunk, and even Peter Rabbit could get no more than a grumpy "Good morning."
 It wasn't that she had been